justdev-chris/justdev-chris/README.md

 ## hey, i’m justdev-chris 👋

 i make web games, apps, and other creative projects.
-mostly working with HTML, CSS, JavaScript, and Node.js. sometimes
+mostly working with C, HTML, Python, and C#.

-i am learning new languages like C#, and building my own programming language, check out Lynx!
+i am learning new languages like C and C++, and building my own programming language, check out Lynx!

 building stuff just for fun or to learn something new.